 International Executive Leadership Academy

 The International and Executive Leadership Academy builds leaders for tomorrow.
 The program provides opportunities for students to take part in local, national and global projects and complete industry-recognized certifications connected to social justice initiatives.
-In this technologically engaging program, students complete all of the requirements of the Ontario curriculum while participating in enhancements such as conferences, field trips, co-curricular team building opportunities, and specialized workshops designed to develop critical thinking, collaborative problem solving, creativity, and confidence.
-Students will participate in the prestigious and internationally recognized Duke of Edinburgh Award to further develop their leadership skills in the areas of community service, adventurous journey, skill and physical recreation.
+Students will participate in the prestigious and internationally recognized Duke of Edinburgh Award to further develop their leadership skills.

 West Credit Secondary School